brunoti/table-link/README.md

-# Table Link - The easiest way of adding links to your table rows/cells.
+# Table Link

+:open_file_folder: The easiest to add links in your table rows, cells or elements that are not anchors!

 > Yeah man...
 Html can't do that for you out of the box.
 And it's sad.
 Very sad.